Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-The original was either discarded by the newspaper editor who published it or destroyed by Mrs. Bixby, a Confederate sympathizer who resented President Lincoln.
+The original was either discarded by the newspaper editor who published it or destroyed by Mrs. Bixby, believed to be a Confederate sympathizer who resented President Lincoln.
 What you probably have is a copy of an early forgery -- it may be an old paper, but it is not valued by collectors.

 There's a story or quote I think Lincoln said.
 How do I find the source?

 This can be difficult to determine.
 If the quotation was from conversation, you have to weigh the reliability of the source, and even historians don't agree on sources.
 The safest ground is Lincoln's own speeches and writings, found in the The Collected Works of Abraham Lincoln, edited by Roy Basler and published by the Abraham Lincoln Association (a multi-volume set of books), or short one-volume versions also by Basler.
 A small selection of speeches and writings are on this web site, which are searchable.
 We've added a quotes page to help you.

 Where can I learn the value of an old Lincoln document?

 If you have possible Lincoln document you want appraised or sold, contact a dealer in rare/used books or Lincolniana.
 You can visit an online buy-and-sell service at The Railsplitter.
 Also see the dealers listed under Lincoln Bookstores.
 Or, you can email Kent Tucker of Illinois, an appraiser of Lincolniana.
 To look up all sorts of Lincoln collectibles, consult Collecting Lincoln With Values by Stuart Schneider (Atglen, PA: Schiffer Publishing Co., Ltd, 1997).
 This book is available in public libraries and through Inter-Library Loan.

 Did Lincoln write the Gettysburg Address on the back of an envelope?